 Course requirements.
 Below this section of the handbook, the course requirements for both graduate programs are listed.
 The two sets of requirements are quite compatible, and we have found that, with proper course selection, it is straightforward for students to meet the Sociology requirements in the course of completing the Criminology requirements.
 Note that most of the courses in the Sociology M.A. program are also required in the Criminology M.A. program.
-The only Sociology course not required for the master's in Criminology is SOC 502 Sociological Theory.
-Thus, a student who completes the Criminology master's degree requirements can complete the Sociology master's degree requirements by adding Sociological Theory.
+The only Sociology course not required for the master's degree in Criminology is SOC 502 Sociological Theory.
+Thus, a student who completes the Criminology master's degree requirements by adding Sociological Theory.